OpenSkyProject/OpenSkyImager/README.md

 	make -f gtkImager.mak  -> GTK2 version
 	make -f gtk3Imager.mak -> GTK3 version

-As of version 0.6.0 features of the two versions are *exactly* the same, while appearance may differ a bit, also depending on your "theme" settings.
+As of current version features of the two variants are *exactly* the same, while appearance may differ a bit, also depending on your "theme" settings.

-You're not expected to see error messages or warnings while compiline.
+You're not expected to see error messages or warnings while compiling.
 If so, let us know.
 Submit details for your hardware / software configuration so that we'll be able to track down any issue effectively.